Recognizing a relatively hyperbolic group by its Dehn fillings: Rigidity theorems

 \subsubsection{Variation with small peripheral subgroups}

 In this section, we prove that Proposition \ref{prop;R-tree} and its corollary \ref{cor;R-tree} still hold if we don't assume the monomophisms $\phi_i$ to be type preserving, but require that the groups in $\calp$ are \emph{small}, \ie don't contain a non-abelian free subgroup.
 We also need to replace $\Zmax$-rigidity by plain rigidity (Definition \ref{dfn_rigid}).
-Since parabolic groups are small, it amounts to ask that $G$ has no non-trival splitting over a small subgroup such that each peripheral group is conjugated in some factor of the amalgamation (or of the HNN extension).
+Since parabolic groups are small, it amounts to requiring that $G$ does not admit any non-trivial splitting relative to the parabolic groups with small edge groups.

 \begin{prop} Let $(G, \calP), (G', \calP')$ be two relatively hyperbolic groups whose peripheral groups are finitely generated and small.
 Let $K_i, K'_i$ be cofinal sequences of Dehn kernels of two relatively hyperbolic groups $(G, \calP), (G', \calP')$.
 Using notations \ref{notations}, assume that for each $i$ there is a (not necessarily type preserving) monomorphism $\phi_i: \DFi \hookrightarrow \DFpi$ such that $||\phi_i||_{\bar X'_i}$ is unbounded.